Mistakes I Made When Using Chalk Paint.

 Mistake No. 1 was buying a cheap roller and brush.

-You can see the debacle in the making by watching this YouTube video (below) I filmed showing how to paint my Pottery Barn table.
+You can see the debacle in the making by watching this YouTube video (below) that I filmed showing how to paint my Pottery Barn table.

 It’s Part 1 with the Part 2 down below to watch how I fixed it.